Shinichiro Kimura: Early life

+Career

+After graduating university, Kimura worked at Studio World.
+Formerly an animator, he first worked as a director on an adult work, and has been working as a director ever since.

 He began his career as a storyboard artist and director, and made his directorial debut in 1998 with Burn-Up Excess.
 Some of his best-known works as a director include Hand Maid May (2000) and A Little Snow Fairy Sugar (2001).